-Travelling west from Minehead or Porlock, follow the beautiful coast road towards the village of Lynton.
+Travelling west from Minehead or Porlock, follow the beautiful coast road towards the villages of Lynmouth and then Lynton.
 The drive is well worth doing in its own right, with stunning views across the Bristol Channel to the North or over the rolling hills of the open moor and farmland to the South.
 You’re likely to catch a glimpse of an Exmoor pony or two on the way.
 When you reach Lynton, you can park here and walk on for 10 minutes.
 Alternatively, continue right into the valley to park your car.

 Postcode for the Valley of the Rocks car park: EX35 6JH

 You may choose to amble around and admire the landscape, perhaps scrabble straight up the cliff sides for a view from the top.
 For those wanting to make a circular loop, follow the link below

 Can you drive through the Valley of the Rocks?

 Yes, it is possible to drive along the valley floor and back again.
 Beyond the parking area, the single-track road continues, dividing to form the turning circle so iconic in many ariel view shots of the valley.
 Driving beyond the turning circle leads you to Lee Abbey Bay Beach.
 Be aware that the road here becomes a toll, and (minor) charges apply.

 One theory suggests that the East Lyn River originally flowed here before joining the sea further west.
 The river eroded the channel forming the valley, parallel to the coastline.
 The cliffs would have extended further north, but been claimed by the powerful sea waves over the years.
 Eventually, the river would have broken through, diverting its course directly into the sea, leaving the old course dry.